-Visually inspected from the or level Visually inspected from floor level.
-The ceilings within the property are of plasterboard.
-Visually inspected from floor level Visually inspected from floor level.
+Outside areas and boundaries Visually inspected.
+There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn, paving and chips and bound in part by wire fencing and masonry walls.
+One of which appears to be retaining in nature.
+The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+Ceilings Visually inspected from floor level.
+The ceilings within the property appear to be of plasterboard with areas of timber and paper finishes noted.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of stud partitions, plasterboard lined.
-Surfaces of exposed floors were visually inspected.
+The internal walls are solid in nature, plaster on the hard.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring is of suspended timber and assumed to be overlaid with chipboard or similar.
+The flooring is of suspended timber which is assumed to be overlaid with timber tongue and groove boarding or similar.
 Various coverings exist above.
-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel and glazed panel design.
-The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire in the living room.
-This was not tested.
-Visually inspected.
-The internal decoration is predominately of paint.
-N/A 1.47.1 Accessible parts of the wiring were visually inspected without removing fittings.
+Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of glazed panel and flush design.
+The kitchen has wall and floor mounted units.
+Chimney breasts and fireplaces N/A Internal decorations Visually inspected.
+The internal decoration is of wallpaper and paint.
+Cellars N/A

+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the kitchen.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a box to the exterior of the property.
+Gas is from the mains supply.
+The meter was not seen.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a two piece cloakroom suite on the ground floor, a three piece bathroom suite on the first floor and a three piece shower suite within the en-suite of the master bedroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The sanitary arrangements comprise a three piece shower suite.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Hot water is supplied via a wall mounted combination boiler situated within the cloakroom cupobard.
+Hot water is supplied via a wall mounted combination boiler situated within the kitchen.
 The boiler serves the central heating system via radiators.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.